robocorp/robocorp-planhat/README.md

 ## Installation

 This project should be installed via your `conda.yaml` within a Robocorp automation task package under your pip dependancies.

+## Experimental

+**WARNING**: This library is currently experimental and missing several features such as full unit tests and documentation.